When to plant -- Plant your seeds when you receive them for best germination.

 while they are young, unless it's early-morning sun.

-is perfect for young seedlings, since it is easily absorbed and complete.
+is ideal for young seedlings, since it is easily absorbed and contains all

-Once they are 2 months old, you may switch to an all-purpose granular fertilizer that contains micronutrients.
+After 8 weeks, you may switch to a granular fertilizer that contains

 Transplanting -- When your plants are 2-3 months old, you may gently